 The Uluru Statement represents a historic consensus of Indigenous leaders in seeking constitutional change to recognise First Australians through a Voice to Parliament.

-The 2014 UQ Indigenous Community Impact Award recipient is now a Professor of Law, the Balnaves Chair in Constitutional Law, and Pro-Vice-Chancellor (Indigenous) at the University of New South Wales; a Vice-Chair of the United Nations Expert Mechanism on the Rights of Indigenous Peoples; and a Commissioner of the NSW Land and Environment Court.
+The 2014 UQ Indigenous Community Impact Award recipient is now a Professor of Law, the Balnaves Chair in Constitutional Law, and Pro-Vice-Chancellor (Indigenous) at the University of New South Wales; a Vice-Chair of the United Nations Expert Mechanism on the Rights of Indigenous Peoples; a Commissioner of the NSW Land and Environment Court; and an Australian Rugby League Commissioner.

 She sat down with Contact to reflect on her time at UQ, and to discuss how the university community can help positively influence the concepts of the Uluru Statement.